DavidBien23/Projects/README.md

 <p>During my last semester of college and in the second section of LVC's ALTAM preparation
-class, we were tasked to perform a Monte Carlo simulation of the NPV of an equity-linked insurance policy.
-I began by replicating previous table that established the policy reserves and profit test.
+class, we were tasked to perform a Monte Carlo simulation of the NPV of an equity-linked insurance policy with a GMMB.
+I began by replicating previous table that established the policy reserves and profit vector.
 From that, I could calculate the NPV and simulate 1000 alternative scenarios.
 I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>

 ### Mean